This post on how to clean acrylic was updated in August 2022.

 For some admirers, acrylic furniture is associated with the glamorous era of Hollywood Regency.
 For others, the iconic Louis Ghost Chair, introduced by renowned designer Philippe Starck in 2002, comes to mind.
 Either way, one thing is clear (pun intended): acrylic is as timeless and beloved now as it was when it was first introduced to the world of home décor in the 1930s.

-These versatile pieces look great in every decor and inherently add to the visual lightness of a room.
+From acrylic lighting to accessories, these versatile pieces look great in every décor and inherently add to the visual lightness of a room.
 But for those who finally decide to invest in an acrylic piece of furniture, one question always remains: How do I clean it?
 Read on for our tips and tricks to keeping your acrylic furniture polished to a glossy sheen and free of scratches!